ThePacielloGroup/CCAe/README.md

 before sending your pull request.

 ## Contact
-If you have any questions, feel free to make an issue here on GitHub.
+If you have any questions, feel free to open an issue here on GitHub.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)